SNAP enrollment assistance

 - You qualify based on previous guidelines for students, such as: being in an undergraduate program leading directly to your intended career, working an average of 20 hours or more a week, being unable to work due to physical or physiological difficulties, being responsible for the care of a child, or other specific situations (see the Partners for a Hunger-Free Oregon college students site for more details).
 OR

-- You are eligible for eligible for federally financed workstudy in the 2020-21 academic year.
+- You are eligible for federally financed work-study in the 2022-2023 academic year.
 You will only want to submit this request if you do not meet one of the first two criteria.
-Please email firstname.lastname@example.org with a subject line of ‘SNAP Workstudy Eligibility’ requesting that the financial aid office check your eligibility for federal workstudy.
-It may take up to two business days for the office to respond.
+Please email firstname.lastname@example.org with a subject line of ‘SNAP Workstudy Eligibility’ requesting that the financial aid office check your eligibility for federal work-study.

 Reasons to apply